Green energy plans are a good choice if you want to be more environmentally friendly.

 It can be difficult to know which suppliers to trust, what kind of green energy you're getting and just how much good you're doing for the environment.

-All energy suppliers get some of their electricity from renewable sources, and they publish the percentage (known as their fuel mix) on their websites.
-In the table below, you'll see the fuel mix of some of the major energy suppliers.
+All energy suppliers get some of their electricity from renewable sources, and they publish the percentage (known as their fuel mix).
+You can find this information on our supplier pages.
+In the table below, you'll see some of the greenest plans currently on offer.

 Reduced green choices

-Towards the end of July 2013, five of the big six - EDF, E.ON, npower, SSE and Scottish Power – announced that they would no longer be offering green energy tariffs to UK customers.
-In this context the number of plans approved by the Green Energy Certification Scheme (more information below) fell significantly.
+Towards the end of July 2013, five of the big six - EDF Energy, E.ON, npower, SSE and Scottish Power – announced that they would no longer be offering green energy tariffs to UK customers.
+Part of the reason for this is Ofgem's push for a 'Simpler, Clearer, Fairer' energy market.
+The latter forced energy suppliers to limit the number of plans on offer to four (for both gas and electricity).
+As a result the number of plans approved by the Green Energy Certification Scheme (more information below) fell significantly.

 Dual fuel green energy plans